-We plan to employ a leveraged, partner-oriented, marketing strategy for our technology licenses and software offerings.
-We expect the marketing strategy will primarily be focused on OEMs.
+We plan to employ a leveraged, partner-oriented, marketing strategy for our technology licenses and software product offerings.
+We are actively working on a number of sales and marketing promotions that may involve online and direct sales programs as we seek to build out our customer base in 2016.

-We plan to directly market our domain name registry services to our service provider and system integrator customers.
-We hope to leverage our relationship with Leidos, Inc. to extend our offering to departments and agencies within the federal government.
-Leidos, Inc. is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure, and health.
-We intend to build a sales force that will be responsible for managing accounts and pursuing technology licensing and sales opportunities with new customers.
+We plan to directly market our Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM products, domain name registry services to our service provider and system integrator customers.
+We market our Gabriel line of products directly to small and medium businesses using online marketing programs and tools.
+We hope to leverage our relationship with Leidos, to extend our offering to departments and agencies within the federal government.
+Leidos is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure, and health.
+We intend to leverage our sales team for managing current accounts and pursuing sales opportunities with new customers.